Wani Swaka Lo Buluk

 2022/23

-In NBL23 Swaka Lo Buluk signed a two-year deal with the Illawarra Hawks, showcasing the team’s confidence in his abilities and potential, and while he initially played in the sixth-man role, his importance to the team became more evident when a string of injuries struck the Hawks.
+In NBL23, Swaka Lo Buluk signed a two-year deal with the Illawarra Hawks, showcasing the team’s confidence in his abilities and potential.
+While he initially played in the sixth-man role, his importance became more evident when a string of injuries struck the Hawks.

-Illawarra would replace the outgoing talent with Swaka Lo Buluk (via Perth), Deng Deng (via Brisbane) and Mangok Mathiang, who had been playing in the NBL1 state competition as he recovered from a long-term injury before finalising the roster with imports Justin Robinson and George King.
+Illawarra replaced the outgoing talent with Swaka Lo Buluk (via Perth), Deng Deng (via Brisbane), and Mangok Mathiang, who had been playing in the NBL1 state competition as he recovered from a long-term injury, before finalizing the roster with imports Justin Robinson and George King.

-As a result, Swaka Lo Buluk (4.9 points, 1.7 rebounds, and 0.9 assists) became a regular starter, primarily due to his ability to slow down the opposition’s offense, his strong defensive presence and willingness to compete in the paint when given the opportunity.
-This was rewarded with the club Defensive Player of the Year award in his first season with the team.
+As a result, Swaka Lo Buluk (4.9 points, 1.7 rebounds, and 0.9 assists) became a regular starter, primarily due to his ability to slow down the opposition’s offense, his strong defensive presence, and willingness to compete in the paint.
+This was rewarded with the club’s Defensive Player of the Year award in his first season with the team.

 ILLAWARRA HAWKS